nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 The nRF Cloud library supports FOTA updates for your nRF9160-based device.
 When the library is included by the application, the :kconfig:`CONFIG_NRF_CLOUD_FOTA` option is enabled by default, and the FOTA functionality is made available to the application.

-For FOTA updates to work, the device must provide the information about the supported FOTA types to nRF Connect for Cloud.
+For FOTA updates to work, the device must provide the information about the supported FOTA types to nRF Cloud.
 The device passes this information by writing a ``fota_v2`` field containing an array of FOTA types into the ``serviceInfo`` field in the device's shadow.
 :c:func:`nrf_cloud_service_info_json_encode` can be used to generate the proper JSON data to enable FOTA.
 Additionally, :c:func:`nrf_cloud_shadow_device_status_update` can be used to generate the JSON data and perform the shadow update.